-- Take steps to ensure that the company you are dealing with is real and reputable.
-Always make a note of the company’s address – this should be a real physical address and not a P.O.
+- Take steps to make sure that the company you are dealing with is real and reputable.
+Always make a note of the company’s address – this should be a physical address and not a P.O.
 Box number.
-This is important in order to establish the company is genuine and is based in the UK – a ‘.co.uk’ web address is not in itself guarantee that a site is based here.
+This is important in order to establish the company is genuine and is based in the UK – a ‘.co.uk’ web address is not a guarantee that a site is based here.
 Try putting the company’s name into a search engine and see what comes up – don’t trust any quotes from ‘satisfied customers’ given on the company’s own site as these could easily be faked.

 - Keep copies of email confirmations of your order and any reference number you are given.

-- Beware of scams – sites may look authentic but could be set up in order to trick you out of your cash.
-Before you buy take time to look at the site carefully, find out all you can about the seller and contact them with any concerns you may have.
-A genuine seller shouldn’t mind answering your queries for you.
+- Beware of scams– sites may look authentic but could be set up in order to trick you out of your cash.
+Before you buy, take time to look at the site carefully, find out all you can about the seller and contact them with any concerns you may have.
+A genuine seller shouldn’t mind answering your questions.

 - Be very cautious if you are contacted directly by someone you don’t know.
 This could be a sign of a scam.
 Ask yourself who the person contacting you is and how they have got hold of your details.

-- Never email your financial details to anyone – ensure if you are going to enter them online that the page offers a secure payment.
-This is indicated by the web address bar at the top of the page (where you type in the address of the website) showing ‘https://’ rather than just ‘http://’
+- Never email your financial details to anyone – If you are going to enter them online make sure the page offers a secure payment option.
+This is indicated by the web address bar at the top of the page (where you type in the address of the website) when a site is secure it will display ‘https://’ if its unsecure it will display ‘http://’

-- If you think you may have been the victim of a scam you should contact the police, see http://www.actionfraud.police.uk/ Around 3 million people from all walks of life fall victim to scammers every year, and this number can only be reduced if people report their experiences – someone may then hear what has happened to you and be able to avoid getting into the same situation themselves.
+- If you think you may have been the victim of a scam you should contact the police, visit Action Fraud for more information.
+Around 4 million people fall victim to scammers every year, and this number can only be reduced if they report their experiences.

-- For those who are new to online shopping, this site may be helpful – http://www.moneymatterstome.co.uk/Interactive-Workshops/os-intro.htm.
-It gives an introduction to online banking and an online simulator where you can see for yourself how the process of placing an order online works.
+- For those who are new to online shopping, the Money Matters to Me site may be helpful – It gives an introduction to online banking and an online simulator where you can see for yourself how the process of placing an order online works.

 A scam is a dishonest or fraudulent scheme to con someone out of their money.
-They come in all sorts of shapes and sizes, from fake ‘prize draw’ wins to con artists who exploit users of online dating sites.
-Consumer Direct offers a section of advice on common types of scams to help you protect ourself http://www.adviceguide.org.uk/england (Read more)
+They come in all sorts of shapes and sizes, from fake ‘prize draw’ wins to con artists who exploit users on online dating sites.
+Action Fraud police offers a section of advice on common types of scams to help you protect yourself, visit their website here

 Scams are often illegal, but it can still be extremely difficult to get your money back.
 You may find that the company has simply disappeared, leaving you with no way to trace where your money has gone.